Abhiraman-S-Nair/Mediapipe-STGCN_Fall_Detection/Fall Detection using Mediapipe+STGCN.md

 #### Output
 ```
+No file chosen Upload widget is only available when the cell has been executed in the current browser session.
+Please rerun this cell to enable.
+Saving standing_004.mp4 to standing_004.mp4

 Processing video with STGCN and MediaPipe fallback: standing_004.mp4
 Downloading model to /usr/local/lib/python3.10/dist-packages/mediapipe/modules/pose_landmark/pose_landmark_heavy.tflite
 STGCN prediction error: too many indices for array: array is 1-dimensional, but 2 were indexed.
 Falling back to MediaPipe.